 My goal is to keep the lines of communication open between our members, our chapter and other chapters, and stay in communication with national in an effort to be proactive in this time of change.
 To date, our chapter has responded to these initiatives in what we believe is our members’ best interests, but each member should also make her/his voice heard because it is critical that the best ideas be communicated.

 In closing, I wish everyone a happy and healthy new year, and invite our membership to be vocal and proactive.
 As our national past president Scott Robinson said at a recent regional meeting, “Constructive feedback is a gift.”
 This resonated with me, and to that end, I look forward to your feedback throughout the year as we work together to ensure the MA RI Chapter of the Appraisal Institute’s continued success.

-Bud Clark, MAI, is the 2018 president of the Massachusetts and Rhode Island Chapter of the Appraisal Institute and senior vice president at Boston Financial Investment Management, LP, Boston, Mass.
+Bud Clarke, MAI, is the 2018 president of the Massachusetts and Rhode Island Chapter of the Appraisal Institute and senior vice president at Boston Financial Investment Management, LP, Boston, Mass.